How to Get Your Credit Score Up ?

 7. Diversify Your Credit Mix

-Having a diverse mix of credit accounts, such as credit cards, loans, and mortgages, can positively impact your credit score.
-Lenders like to see that you can manage different types of credit responsibly.
-However, only take on additional credit accounts if you can manage them effectively.
+Having a varied mix of credit accounts—that is, credit cards, loans, and mortgages—will help your credit score.
+Lenders want to know that you can safely handle several kinds of credit.
+Still, only open more credit accounts if you can properly handle them.

 8. Monitor Your Credit Regularly